yibocat/MohuPy/doc/project_english.md

 4. Custom fuzzy element program: need to write configuration tool code to construct a custom configuration dictionary program;
 5. Change the underlying operation code of the fuzzy logic operation to be written in C or C++ language.
-Preliminary consideration of Cpython;
+Preliminary consideration of Cython;
 6. Fuzzy Integral Related Content (Discrete Fuzzy Measures)
    1. Derivatives of Set Functions
    2. Shapley Value;